D'Amore Personal Injury Law, LLC

 April: Distracted Driving Awareness Month!

 Distracted driving has become one of the most dangerous trends on American roads.
-It’s estimated that nine people die and 100 are injured every day due to distracted driving-related accidents.
+It’s estimated that nine people die and 100 are injured every day in auto accidents due to distracted driving-related auto accidents.

-In Maryland, distracted driving contributes to about 58 percent of all traffic accidents, killing nearly 200 people and injuring over 27,000 others every year.
+In Maryland, distracted driving contributes to about 58 percent of all auto accidents, killing nearly 200 people and injuring over 27,000 others every year.

 Unfortunately, every driver has fallen victim to a distraction at some point behind the wheel.
 To help spread awareness on the prevalence of distracted driving accidents, April is recognized as National Distracted Driving Awareness Month.
 By educating drivers on what constitutes as distracted driving and providing methods for preventing it, we can all help do our part to save lives simply by just paying attention.